Loway/QueueMetrics-Espresso/CheckList.md

 - Ability to monitor an outgoing call from the Real Time Page

 - Ability to transfer a call from the Real Time Page

+All these funtionalities must be available for both HotDesking and non HotDesking mode.